lasyaneti/CS124-Notes/Lessons/Lesson 35.md

 - Conceptually, an interface is when **separate components exchange information**, a shared boundary must be agreed upon in order to operate co-dependently
 - Further, the interface for any class is the methods that it contains - the points of connection AKA how you can interact with the class
 - **Important Note**:
-    - Interitance for classes is limited because you can only extend one class
+    - Inheritance for classes is limited because you can only extend one class
-    - Inheritance for interfaces is flexible because you can implement multiple interfaces, BUT:
-      - you must provide a method called simple
-      - documenatation becomes super important to avoid running into errors, the compiler doesn't check for your errors.
+    - Inheritance for interfaces is flexible because you can implement multiple interfaces, BUT documenatation becomes super important to avoid running into errors, the compiler doesn't check for your errors.

 ```java
 interface Simple {